ShorelineCrypto/cheetah_cpuminer/README.md

 Youtube Video Tutorial

-How to CPU Mine NewEnglandcoin (NENG) in Windows 10 Part 1 and Part 2 https://www.youtube.com/watch?v=sdOoPvAjzlE https://www.youtube.com/watch?v=nHnRJvJRzZg
+How to CPU Mine NewEnglandcoin (NENG) in Windows 10 Part 1 https://www.youtube.com/watch?v=sdOoPvAjzlE

+How to CPU Mine NewEnglandcoin (NENG) in windwos 10 Part2 https://www.youtube.com/watch?v=nHnRJvJRzZg

 How to CPU Mine NewEnglandcoin (NENG) in macOS